 \section{Introduction}

 The primary role of stochastic optimization in data science is to find a learning rule (e.g., a classifier) from a limited data sample which enables accurate prediction on unseen data.
-Classical theory crucially relies on the assumption that both the observed data and the unseen data are generated from the same distribution.
-Recent literature on strategic classification \cite{hardt2016strategic} and performative prediction \cite{perdomo2020performative}, however, has highlighted a variety of contemporary settings where this assumption is grossly violated.
+Classical theory crucially relies on the assumption that both the observed data and the unseen data are generated by the same distribution.
+Recent literature on strategic classification \citep{hardt2016strategic} and performative prediction \citep{perdomo2020performative}, however, has highlighted a variety of contemporary settings where this assumption is grossly violated.
 One common reason is that the data seen by a learning system may depend on or react to a deployed learning rule.
 For example, members of the population may alter their features in response to a deployed classifier in order to increase their likelihood of being positively labeled---a phenomenon called gaming.
 Even when the population is agnostic to the learning rule, the decisions made by the learning system (e.g., loan approval) may inadvertently alter the profile of the population (e.g., credit score).
 The goal of the learning system therefore is to find a classifier that generalizes well under the response distribution.
-The situation may be further compounded by a population that reacts to multiple competing learners simultaneously \cite{narang2022multiplayer,wood2022stochastic,piliouras2022multi}.
+The situation may be further compounded by a population that reacts to multiple competing learners simultaneously \citep{narang2022multiplayer,wood2022stochastic,piliouras2022multi}.

 In this work, we model decision-dependent problems using variational inequalities.
-Namely, let $G(x,z)$ be a map that depends on the decision $x$ and data $z$, and let $\mathcal{X}$ be a convex set of feasible decisions.
+Namely, let $G(x,z)$ be a map that depends on the decision $x$ and data $z$, and let the set $\mathcal{X}$ of feasible decisions be closed and convex.
 A variety of classical learning problems can be posed as solving the variational inequality